Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP721/Extensions/psp721metadata.md

 ## Step 3: Inherit logic

-Inherit implementation of `PSP721Metadata` trait.
+Inherit implementation of the `PSP721Metadata` trait.
 You can customize (override) methods in this `impl` block.

 ```rust
 impl PSP721Metadata for MyPSP721 {}